fsantanna/pingus/ceu/README.md

         // 5.
 Last frame: kills the pingu await sprite;                                               @await
-        escape {ActionName::DEAD};
+        escape {ActionName::DEAD};                                  @anim_2
+    end                                                             @par_end
 end
-end
 ]]

-Note how we isolate unrelated behaviors to the animation, such as the pingu movement @NN(move), in a parallel line of execution.
+The `par` composition @NN(par_do,-,par_end) isolates non-interacting behaviors, such as the pingu movement @NN(move) and animation @NN(anim_1,-,anim_2).
+The animation is a direct sequence of statements that await transition conditions to change behavior.

-Note also that we use a local and lexically-scoped organism (to be discussed [[![X]](#dispatching-hierarchies)]) for the temporary single-frame explosion @NN(do,-,end).
+Note that we use a local and lexically-scoped organism (to be discussed [[![X]](#dispatching-hierarchies)]) for the temporary single-frame explosion @NN(do,-,end).
-Finally, we use auxiliary signaling mechanisms
+We also use auxiliary signaling mechanisms
 (to be discussed [[![X]](#signaling-mechanisms)]) to await the termination of the animation @NN(await) and to notify the application about our own termination.